facebook/react-native/packages/eslint-plugin-react-native-community/README.md

-# eslint-plugin-react-native-community
+# @react-native/eslint-plugin

-This plugin is intended to be used in [`@react-native-community/eslint-config`](https://github.com/facebook/react-native/tree/HEAD/packages/eslint-config-react-native-community).
+This plugin is intended to be used in [`@react-native/eslint-config`](https://github.com/facebook/react-native/tree/HEAD/packages/eslint-config-react-native-community).
 You probably want to install that package instead.

 ## Installation

 ```
-yarn add --dev eslint @react-native-community/eslint-plugin
+yarn add --dev eslint @react-native/eslint-plugin
 ```

 *Note: We're using `yarn` to install deps.
 Feel free to change commands to use `npm` 3+ and `npx` if you like*